CosmoStat/wf-psf/README.md

 - The input PSF field can be found [here](https://github.com/tobias-liaudat/wf-psf/tree/main/data).
 - The script used to generate the input PSF field is [this one](https://github.com/tobias-liaudat/wf-psf/blob/main/long-runs/LR-PSF-field-gen-coherentFields.py).
 - The code required to run the comparison against pixel-based PSF models is in [this directory](https://github.com/tobias-liaudat/wf-psf/tree/main/method-comparison).
+- The training of the models was done using [this script](https://github.com/tobias-liaudat/wf-psf/blob/main/long-runs/train_eval_plot_script_click.py).
+In order to match the script's option for the different models with the article you should follow:
+    - `poly->WaveDiff-original`
+    - `graph->WaveDiff-graph`
+    - `mccd->WaveDiff-Polygraph`

 _Note: To run the comparison to other PSF models you need to install them first.
 See [RCA](https://github.com/CosmoStat/rca), [PSFEx](https://github.com/astromatic/psfex) and [MCCD](https://github.com/CosmoStat/mccd)._